Sai-Moen/TMInterface-AS-SaiMoen/site/blogs/bf_intuition/bf_intuition.md

 There's not much to say about this one, except that it another example of a 'coarse' setting, just like trying to change an early input, that can only make big changes to the state.

+Then again, it's still useful to see how bruteforce moves the inputs affected by this setting around, and how e.g. the length of time between a gas and brake input changes.

 ## Why not replace Bruteforce with AI